 .tar.gzbundle on the remote node before running the join command.

-In the admin console, click Cluster Management > Add Node.
+In the admin console, click Cluster Management > Add a node.

-Copy the command and run it on the node that you are joining to the cluster.
+Copy the command that displays in the text box and run it on the node that you are joining to the cluster.